Luitsy/REady-to-Graduate/README.md

 myuuid = uuid.uuid4()
 print('Your UUID is: ' + str(myuuid))

+# Transferring Data from the VM to MISP Server
+The data that is collected on the Strawberry Pi VM is pushed to the Github every 30 minutes.
+This is also pulled into the MISP server every 30 minutes, so there is a constant stream of new data.
+Importing the data into a MISP event is currently not automated and is discussed in the next step.

 # Importing files into MISP
 A CSV file is pulled from the Github every 30 minutes, and stored in the MISP folder on the Desktop.
 This file can be imported as is into MISP.